isacucho/FnMacAssistant/README.md

 > [!NOTE]
 > It is highly recommended to use a virtual environment:
 > ```py
-> python3 -m venv .env #only needed once
+> python3 -m venv .env
 > ```
 > Start the venv:
 >```py